tmelot2/coding-challenge-t/readme.md

 ## Todo & Questions

 [ ] Write design notes, mention having to scale up the instance CPU
+	- Would like to decouple the query a bit more, so other queries with different params can easily be swapped in.

 [x] Race condition